harys722/free-domains/.github/ISSUE_TEMPLATE/questions.md

 ---
-name: Questions
+name: question
 about: Describe your question in details.
-title: 'What's your question?'
+title: "What's your question?"
-labels: 'question'
+labels: question
 ---

 ### Your question